 REST API Monitor - FAQS

-1. To include credentials in the header, you need to encode the username and password in BASE-64 format.
-For example, if the username is admin and the password is test, the BASE-64 encoded value of admin:test is YWRtaW46dGVzdA==.
+1. To include credentials in the header, You need to encode the username and password in Base64 format.
+For example, if the username is admin and the password is test, the Base64 encoded value of admin:test is YWRtaW46dGVzdA==

 Notes

 In Basic Authentication, the client first makes a request without credentials.
-If the server responds with a 401 Unauthorized status, the client retries with credentials.
+If the server responds with a 401 Unauthorized response, the client retries with credentials.
 However, some server configurations close the connection after a 401 response if no credentials are sent initially, causing Basic Authentication to fail.
-In such cases, Custom HTTP(s) headers should be used to send the credentials directly in the request to bypass this issue.
+In such cases, Custom HTTP(s) Headers should be used to send the credentials directly in the request to bypass this issue.

 New to ADSelfService Plus?